-As far as the sub-project area is concerned, none of the endemic or endangered species of both flora and fauna were recorded from sub-project sites.
-No protected forests were observed near the proposed sub-project area.
+As far as the proposed sub-project sites are concerned, none of the endemic or endangered species of both flora and fauna were recorded during surveys.
+Most of the flora observed at sub-project sites were shrubs and wild herbs like species of Prosopis, Acacia and Typha etc. thus clearance of vegetation will not involve chopping of any large tree which has a significant value.
+No environmental sensitive areas were observed within 5 km radius from the proposed sub-project sites.